JeremyWurbs/transformers/README.md

 where $W_Q$, $W_K$ and $W_V$ are tunable weight matrices learned via backpropagation, and $X$ and $Y$ are the input matrices into the Attention Module.
-The general case, where $X != Y$, is called Cross-Attention, and the more common case, where $X = Y$ is called Self-Attention.
+The general case, where $X \neq Y$, is called Cross-Attention, and the more common case, where $X = Y$ is called Self-Attention.

 In practice, each Attention Module is split into multiple *heads* that each